osrf/gazebo_tutorials/clone_simulation/tutorial.md

 The simulation cloning is performed via the transport system.
 First, we have to initialize a transport node that will allow us to use the transport.
 We need a topic publisher to send a new message with our cloning request.
 The topic is `/gazebo/server/control`.
-In addition, we need a topic subscriber receiving messages on the topic `/gazebo/world/modify` for receiving the result of our clone request.
+In addition, we need a subscriber on the topic `/gazebo/world/modify` for receiving the result of our clone request.

 <include from='/  gazebo::msgs::ServerControl/' to='/  getchar();/' src='http://bitbucket.org/osrf/gazebo/raw/default/examples/stand_alone/clone_simulation/cloner.cc' />

-This is the part of the code where we prepare our `ServerControl` message with our cloning request.
-The field `save_world_name` specifies the world name that we want to clone.
+This is the part of the code where we prepare our `ServerControl` message for our cloning request.
+The field `save_world_name` specifies the name of the world that we want to clone.
 The empty string represents the *default* world.
-The field `clone` is set to `true` when requesting a simulation cloning.
-The field `new_port` sets the port that will use the new server for connections.
+The field `clone` is set to `true` when requesting a clone.
+The field `new_port` sets the port that the new server will use for connections.
 This will be the port that we will use to connect our future gzclient to display the new simulation.
 Finally, the message is sent by calling the `Publish()` method with our custom message.

 <include from='/void OnWorldModify/' to='/  }\n}/' src='http://bitbucket.org/osrf/gazebo/raw/default/examples/stand_alone/clone_simulation/cloner.cc' />

-When the server processes our cloning request, it sends us a response contained in a `WorldModify` message.
+When the server processes our clone request, it sends us a response contained in a `WorldModify` message.
 This is the callback that we registered during the subscription and it will be triggered when the response from the server is received.
 The field `cloned` will be true when a new server has been cloned.